oderby/owenderby.com/content/blog/election_pa_2016_p2.md

 blue=Democrats). {{% /fig %}}

-As Figure 5 indicates, the variables are indeed positively correlated, matching our intution above.
-I find it interesting how the 2008 and 20016 distributions are distributed over a wider range, while 2004 and 2012 are much more condensed around the origin.
+As Figure 5 indicates, the variables are indeed positively correlated, matching our intuition above.
+I find it interesting how the 2008 and 2016 distributions are distributed over a wider range, while 2004 and 2012 are much more condensed around the origin.
 It's also remarkable how few counties exhibit opposing shifts (shift positive in registrations but negative in votes, or vice versa).
 While this